tarakanbg/vatsim_online/README.md

 icao.vatsim_online
 ```
 If you want to retrieve the currently active stations for an entire region
-(FIR/ARTCC), then you can use the first 2-3 letters of the regions ICAO name.
+(FIR/ARTCC), then you can use the first 2-3 letters of the region's ICAO name.
 For example if you want to pull all the stations active in Austria (ICAO code
 for the FIR is LOVV), you can use `"LO"` as your ICAO search string: all Austrian
 airports and ATC station callsigns start with `"LO"`: